LeeDurant/swrpg/README.md

 Usage Notes

+    Tokens and characters have been developed using stats from http://swa.stoogoff.com and include background entries either written by the contributors or from Wookiepedia.
+They do not need to have species or specifications added to be fully functional, as they were assembled prior to those functions being fully supported in the proper FFG-SWRPG module for FoundryVTT.

+    Tokens have vision activated, allowing them to be dropped right into your game and have lines-of- sight (LoS) already configured within the FoundryVTT dynamic lighting system.
+LoS will depend on the headgear of the token and physical eye placement on the species of the token in question.
+    For the best experience using this effect, we recommend downloading Forien's Token Rotation module.

     I, or any other authors or contributors, are not responsible for changes that may result from updates, hot fixes or changes that may occur in the compendiums that may affect your game.
 It is recommended that you back up the module before updating to ensure that there are no issues with forward compatability.

     This is an on-going project that has grown out of a personal interest to have a more portable set of data for the FFG-SWRPG system.
 Changes, content and more may reflect that personal interest.
 We will do our best